gonwan/blog/source/_posts/2025/20251027-comparison-of-windows-and-linux-gaming-performance.md

   - "witcher3"
 ---

-In this post, I will compare gaming performance under Windows and Linux, with 5 games on my Lenovo Ideapad(Xiaoxin in Chinese version) laptop.
+Just read [ROG Xbox Ally runs better on Linux than the Windows it ships with](https://www.tomshardware.com/video-games/handheld-gaming/rog-xbox-ally-runs-better-on-linux-than-the-windows-it-ships-with-new-test-shows-up-to-32-percent-higher-fps-with-more-stable-framerates-and-quicker-sleep-resume-times).
+I will share my experience and compare gaming performance under Windows and Linux, with 5 games on my Lenovo Ideapad/Xiaoxin laptop.

 ### 1. Environment
 - Hardware